Demonware/bladerunner/README.md

     -v --verbose                          Verbose output
     --version                             Displays version information

-Tip: Using a file with a list of commands in it is an easy way to execute complex tasks on a multitude of remote hosts.
+Tip: Using a file with a list of commands in it is an easy way to execute more complex tasks.

 Bugs & TODO
 -----------